rafugo/foodtruckproto/README.md

 ## TODO:
 ### Current Goals
 - [ ] Figure out how to parse addresses appropriately
-- [ ] Figure out how to parse dates appropriately

 ### Future Goals
 - [ ] Create a system that stores previous identified locations, which will help